 From SEO to AEO: The Evolution of Ecommerce Discovery

-AI search is rewriting the rules of how customers find products.
-Here's what ecommerce merchants need to know about Answer Engine Optimization and how to prepare for the shift.
+AI search is changing how customers find products.
+What ecommerce merchants need to know about Answer Engine Optimization and preparing for the shift.

 The way people find things online is changing.
 Fast.